gustavohroos/desafio-arquivos/README.md

-# C archive lib challenge
+# C FILE lib challenge
-Hi, welcome to the archives challenge.
+Hi, welcome to the file challenge.
 ##
 Open the folder "channel" and find the secret word.
 Tip: start with 90052.